 Name: Kate Daughdrill

-Lives in: I am based in Detroit, Michigan in the United States.
-I live at my urban farm and art space Burnside Farm that I began creating in 2011 when I bought the house for $600.
-I am excited to begin spending more time in Greece as I fix up my Yia Yia (grandmother)’s childhood home.
+Lives in: I live on Tinos island in Greece and in Detroit, Michigan in the States.
+In Detroit, I have an urban farm and art space that I began creating in 2011 when I bought a house for $600.
+On Tinos, I lead yoga immersions/retreats and and teach Kundalini Yoga online at Practice Portal (www.practiceportal.co).

 From: I grew up in the southern part of the United States…mostly near New Orleans.
 My grandparents both grew up on the Greek island of Chios.
-This year, I visited Greece for a month and felt a very deep connection to the land, sea, people, language, and energy of Greece.
-I can feel in my bones that I am from this glorious place!
+I feel a very deep connection to the land, sea, people, language, and energy of Greece.
+I can feel in my bones that I am from this glorious place.

 Zodiac Sign: Scorpio with a lot of planets in Sagittarius

 What you love about Greece?
 I love how profoundly I feel like I am a part of nature here.
 I don’t simply visit nature; I feel like I AM nature.
 It has been wildly healing and beautiful to have such a felt experience of reconnecting to my true nature and inherent worth.

 Tell us something most people don’t know about you: I enjoy eating healthy most of the time, but my secret treat is cookie dough!

 Where we are most likely to find you in Lynn’s Kundalini Yoga?
 I practice online sessions with Lynn through Zoom.
 I’m looking forward to attending her classes in person as I spend more time in Athens.

 First time you tried Kundalini Yoga?
 I was in Pensacola, Florida.
 The teacher told me that Kundalini yoga was the yoga for artists!
 That artists love the creative energy surges…